IBMStreams/streamsx.topology/python/sphinx/source/pysetup.rst

    pip install --upgrade streamsx

-Python 2.7, 3.5 or 3.6 can be used.
-Python 3.5 is required for submitting streaming applications against the Streaming Analytics service on IBM Cloud.

 A local install of IBM Streams is **not** required when:

     * Using the Streams and Streaming Analytics REST bindings :py:mod:`streamsx.rest`.